Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 Today, take a guided walking tour of the Meteora monasteries.

-Meet with local nuns for a chat about the traditions and faith of the Eastern Orthodox Church
+- Hear about the traditions and faith of the Eastern Orthodox Church.

 This afternoon, transfer through scenic mountain terrain to Delphi.
 Enjoy a free evening or add an excursion.